Don’t you just love it when something lives up to the image in your mind?

 When I visited the fields it was actually the summer solstice in mid-June, so the sun didn’t set until 9:30. self-driving allowed us to stay out and operate on our own schedule, including experiencing a cotton candy sky over the fields.

 Before we dive in, it’s important to note that lavender season, depending on the year and the weather, tends to run from mid-June to the end of July.
 Different fields and areas have a different blooming schedule.
 Some will be intensely purple and lush, others will be just barely be starting to sprout, and others will be riddled with weeds.
+If you miss it, not all is lost.
+There are plenty of other colorful places in France to visit.

 Generally, earlier on the lower elevations have a better show to put on, and it’s less crowded, too!
 These were our stops: